vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 Additional custom system profiles
 ---------------------------------

-If the default system profile is specified, it will be used by all deployments managed by the eduk8s operator unless the system profile to use has been overridden for a specific deployment.
-The name of the system profile can be set for deployments by setting the ``system.profile`` property of ``TrainingPortal``, ``WorkshopEnvironment`` and ``WorkshopSession`` custom resources.
+The default system profile created when Educates is deployed will be used by all deployments managed by the Educates operator unless the system profile to use has been overridden for a specific training portal deployment.
+The name of the system profile can be set for deployments by setting the ``system.profile`` property of ``TrainingPortal`` custom resource.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha1